 It took us 30 minutes to reach the top, but 5 minutes of that was for taking pictures and admiring the views behind us.
 As we went up that steep slope, the entirety of Ap Lei Chau became visible.
 We could see the many housing estates, many of which were now at the same height as us.

-We took a small break to replenish the fluids we had lost, admire at the views of the South China Sea and the Outlying Islands, and watch the numerous ships go by.
-In about 10 minutes, we were on the descent towards the sandbar.
+We took a small break to replenish the fluids we had lost, admire the views of the South China Sea and the Outlying Islands, and watch the numerous ships go by.
+In about 10 minutes, we were on the descent toward the sandbar.

 Descent To the Ap Lei Chau Sandbar